cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   substitution.

-- Usage of algorithms from the area of AI (artificial intelligence) and GP/GA (Genetic Programming/Algorithms) in order to analyse automatically (classical) encryption ciphers.
+- Usage of algorithms from the area of AI (artificial intelligence) and GP/GA (Genetic Programming/Algorithms) in order to analyze automatically (classical) encryption ciphers.

 - Mass pattern search: Implementation of an enhanced high performance